ccmarris/chatgpt_docgen/README.md

 ## Overview

-**ChatGPT WordGen** is a Python tool that automates sending multiple prompts to OpenAI's ChatGPT and generates a Microsoft Word document (or other formats) containing the responses.
+**ChatGPT DocGen** is a Python tool that automates sending multiple prompts to OpenAI's ChatGPT and generates a Microsoft Word document (or other formats) containing the responses.
 This is useful for batch content generation, documentation, research, or summarization tasks.

 ## Features